SmartBear/swaggerhub-cli/examples/integrations/README.md

 * **outputFolder**: The output folder for the generated code or definition.
 * **outputFile**: If target is the YAML/JSON definiton, this is the filename for the generated definition.
 * **enabled**: Enables the integration, if set to `false` the integration will be saved but will not execute.
 Default value is `true`.

+## Webhook Integration
+* **name**: Display name of the integration.
+Must be unique among all integrations configured for the given API version.
+* **configType**: "WEBHOOK" is used to create a Webhook integration.
+* **url**: URL to send notification.
+* **contentType**: Content type of notification.
+Must be "application/json" or "application/x-www-form-urlencoded".
+* **lifecycleEvents**: The lifecycle events that will trigger webhook.
+This is a list from the options: "API_SAVED", "API_PUBLISHED".
+* **additionalHeaders**: 'Custom HTTP headers to be sent with webhook notifications.
+Use the format "name: value" for each header.'

 ## Property: `target`
 In the case of source control management (SCM) integrations, it is possible to generate server stubs, client SDKs, or resolved versions of the API.
 The value of `target` defines the generated output.
 The list of targets varies between OpenAPI 2.0 and OpenAPI 3.0 definitions.
 The current list of options is displayed below.